landont168/stockle/README.md

 - next steps: fix history schema design (redux store for stocks stores the history of non-solution stocks - need to redesign with history route with stock id?) + need to fix design (avoid prop drilling and frontend mess)
 - couldnt find free company logo api ;(
 - one thing i've realized about building a full stack app is that it can get so messy - i feel like theres just so many things being passed as props (ex. to set states - and it can get crazy very quickly for a very basic ui component like toggling the display between the login/signup form)
+- update #3: fixed stock schema to refactor the history info into its separate endpoint - fetch history data for only the solution stock instead of storing all the history in the stocks store